fido-device-onboard/docs-fidoiot/docs/client-sdk/client-sdk-reference-guide.md

 	In this release, a module can only be integrated for processing Owner ServiceInfo.
 Support for integrating Device ServiceInfo modules into the Client SDK will be added in future releases.

 !!! note
 	The expectation is that over time, much like reusable libraries, modules providing specific functionality such as firmware updates or key provisioning will become standardized in terms of their capabilities and interfaces.
-Device manufactures will simply port the modules and include these libraries to their device implementation.
-A similar development is expected to occur on the Owner Server side where standard libraries will be developed to interact with the device module and included in the Owner Server implementation.
+Device manufactures will simply port the modules and include these libraries in their device implementation.
+A similar development is expected to occur on the Owner Server-side where standard libraries will be developed to interact with the device module and included in the Owner Server implementation.

-When a device is onboarded, a secure channel is established between the device and Owner Server after the device has authenticated the Owner Server and vice-versa (during the TO2 protocol).
+When a device is onboarded, a secure channel is established between the device and the Owner Server after the device has authenticated the Owner Server and vice-versa (during the TO2 protocol).
 At this point, the Owner Server can query information from the device (Device ServiceInfo) and send down configuration information to the device (Owner ServiceInfo).
 The secure channel uses encryption and integrity protection to secure Device ServiceInfo/Owner ServiceInfo data in transit from/to the device.

 The Device ServiceInfo must always send 'devmod' module as the very first module, containing a list of supported modules along with basic capabilities expected of the module.
 The following section details the interactions between the Application, Client SDK and Device-specific Modules.